 State OBD Check should be done with the key on engine running (KOER) due to showing MIL status.

-The number of codes found are OBDII/EOBD confirmed codes and permanent codes.
-Pending codes are not included.
+The number of codes found are only Global OBD II codes and not pending codes.

 The number of monitors that are either ok, inc, or na are only Since DTCs Cleared and not This Drive Cycle.